dmlc/xgboost/doc/prediction.rst

 - When using ``preds_interactions`` with ``strict_shape`` set to ``True``:

-  Output is a 4-dim array, ``(rows, groups, columns + 1, columns + 1)`` as shape.
-Like
+  Output is a 4-dim array, with ``(rows, groups, columns + 1, columns + 1)`` as shape.
-  the predict contribution case, whether ``approx_contribs`` is used does not change the output shape.
+  Like the predict contribution case, whether ``approx_contribs`` is used does not change the output shape.
 If strict shape is set to False, it can have 3 or 4 dims depending on the underlying model.

 - When using ``pred_leaf`` with ``strict_shape`` set to ``True``: